fabiolnh/opentelemetry/README.md

     - Libs
         * Vendor-Agnostic
         * Tracing and Logs
         * Auto Tracing (in some languages, you can inject something at the execution time.
-The agent helps to generate the information without change the code.
+The agent helps to generate the information without changing the code.
 This way you do not need to inject manually the tracing in the code)
     - Logs

 - OBS: some languages and some things in Open Telemetry are not 100% done, because there are a lot of vendors, SDKs, Libs to implement.
 Visit the website to check it.
 Ex: https://opentelemetry.io/docs/instrumentation/java/ - Traces (Stable) Metrics (Stable) Logs (Stable)

+- Options with Collector:
+    1) No Collector: just using libs to send directly to the vendor
+    2) Collector Agent (sidecar): an app that stays "aside of the application (in the same pod)" that receives the information and then exports to the vendor
+    3) Collector Server: A service that stays apart from the application.
+The application send the information to the Server and the Server sends to the Vendor

+- Instrumentation: The way that treats the information in your app and sends it to the collector or to the vendor.
+Options:
+    1) Automatically (a lib that everytime is getting all the information of your app and sending it to the vendor) (ex: with java, you can run a command to run the application with the jar from the OpenTelemetry)  (it is not available in all languages, and probably some languages will never have it)
+    2) Manually (check the code and choose what you want to be sent, coding it)